-Terms: On five days during the semester we will discuss different rhetorical concepts and how to use the ideas in writing.
+Terms: During the semester we will discuss different rhetorical concepts and how to use the ideas in writing.
 The terms are all listed on the syllabus and their definitions can be found in Inventing Arguments.
 You will be tested on these terms, both the definitions given in the book and the discussion during class.